ramantehlan/blog/content/post/HowToSpeak.md

 If the purpose is informing, boards should be preferred.
 Reason for that is:

-- It has **graphic quality**. it easy to add or draw graphic on the fly.
+- It has the **graphic quality** and it's easy to add or draw graphic on the fly.
 - **Speed** of writing on board is the right amount of speed with which people can learn.
-- It's easy to point or **target**, so you use your hands.
+- It’s easy to point at something using your hands.

 ## Slides

-- Don't use too many words.
-- don't use too many slides.
+- Use large fonts, don't use too many words and slides.
-- Stand near slides and be in the image.
+- To be in the audience's line of vision, stand near slides and be in the image.
-- Don't read slides.
+- Don't read out the slides and keep graphics simple.
-- Keep images simple.
-- Eliminate clusters.
-Like if possible, remove page title, you can speak the title, so your audience still has attention on you.
-- Use large fonts.
+- Eliminate clusters: like remove the page title and read it out instead.
 - Don't use leasers.
 (Use graphic pointer)
 - Give time people to read, we have only one language processor.
 - **hapax legomenon**: you can get away with too much content on slide exactly once in your presentation.
 This will be your main slide.